georgetor2020/aws-parameter-store/lab2/README.md

 We could have used any database, or other AWS service which requires credentials or configuration detail.

 The lab is using a serverless version of Aurora for it's unique ability to scale to 0.
-With Serverless Aurora, after a period of time when there are no connections to the database, it shutsdown.
+With Serverless Aurora, after a period of time when there are no connections to the database, it shuts down.
 This is particularly valuable for a development or lab database, as it is very cost effective.
 When the database is down, you pay for only the storage used.
 It's a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

 When a connection is received, the database restarts.
 The database restart time is elongated, typically between 20 and 40 seconds.
 After this one _"cold start"_, connection times are comparable with other MySQL databases.
 </details>